couchbaselabs/Couchbase-by-Example/01-gcm-web-push-notifications/01-gcm-web-push-notifications.md

 ## Architecture considerations

-We can imagine a simple news application to notify users when a new article is published through Push Notifications.
+We could imagine a simple news application to notify users when a new article is published through Push Notifications.
 The Push Notification is a visual clue to let the user know that new content is available but it could also be for the application itself to pull the new articles from the server:

 ![][image-2]